What is the difference between a C-Corp, S-Corp, and LLC? The three types of entities advantages and disadvantages are examined here.

 Some Legal Implications of Incorporating:

 - Partial protection against personal liability: A corporation or limited liability company (LLC) partially shields individuals (stockholders, directors and officers) from business liabilities such as loans, accounts payable, and legal judgments.
-We use the word “partially” because of how some courts have decided against completely shielding individual owners from personal liability, even when they did not actively participate in the impugned matter.
-There is a notable recent case, Irizarry v.
-Catsimatidis, where the owner, CEO, and chairman of a corporation was held to be an “employer” within the meaning of the Fair Labor Standard’s Act (FLSA) and therefore was held personally liable for millions of dollars in damages in a FLSA collective-action liability.
-Conversely, the assets of the corporation or LLC may be protected if an individual is involved in a personal lawsuit or bankruptcy.
+We use the word “partially” because some courts have decided against completely shielding individual owners from personal liability, depending on their behavior and knowledge of the matter.
+On the other hand, the assets of the corporation or LLC may be protected if an individual is involved in a personal lawsuit or bankruptcy.

-- Transferable ownership: Owners of a corporation or LLC may easily transfer ownership to others, depending on specific state requirements.
+- Transferable ownership: Owners of a corporation or LLC may easily transfer ownership interests to others, depending on specific state requirements and their own company agreements or bylaws.

-- Conversion: Depending on the rules of the applicable state statutes, one type of a business entity may be converted to another (i.e. LLC to corporation) and may even be converted to another state (i.e. from California to Delaware).
-Read a short article on conversion if you’re considering starting with an LLC: LLC Now, Corporation Later?
+- Conversion: Depending on the rules of the applicable state statutes, one type of a business entity may be converted to another (for example, an LLC to corporation) and may even be converted to another state (i.e. from California to Delaware).
+Read a short Lloyd & Mousilli article on conversion if you’re considering starting with an LLC: LLC Now, Corporation Later?

 - Taxation: Corporations are typically taxed at a lower rate than individuals.
 Corporations may also own shares in other corporations and resulting corporate dividends can be partially tax-free.
-If you have any doubts or tax questions, you should speak with a tax advisor.
+If you have any doubts or want to explore tax questions, you should speak with a tax advisor.
+Our firm does not provide tax advice.

 - Duration: Either an LLC or a corporation may continue indefinitely and beyond the lifetime of its owners.